Stenhouse Medical Centre66 Furlong Street, ArnoldNottingham, NG5 7BPTel: 0115 9673777

 It is recommended that women should have smears every three years from 25 to 49 years and every 5 years between 50-65 years old.
 Please make an appointment with our practice nurse.

 Midwife antenatal clinics are held on Monday afternoon and Tuesday.
 The doctors provide antenatal appointments during their surgeries.
+You can self-refer by calling this number 0115 8831862 or click here for more information.
 A midwife is available 24 hours a day to offer advice about your pregnancy if you are worried.
 Ring for out of hours support 0115 929 9771

 We still perform some minor surgery at the Practice, such as Ingrowing Toe Nails, skin lesions.
 Cosmetic procedures are now not usually performed at the Practice or in secondary NHS.
 Please make an appointment to discuss your suitability for any of these procedures.